mathias-tiger/Tigerton-IE-Compatibility-Checker/README.txt

 == Description ==

-WordPress plugin that prompt users to turn of IE compatibility mode if enabled.
+WordPress plugin that tell users to turn of IE compatibility mode if enabled.

 *    Check if IE compatibility mode is enabled.
 *    Write a custom popup text.